awsdocs/aws-systems-manager-user-guide/doc_source/change-templates-custom-builder.md

 # Creating change templates using Builder<a name="change-templates-custom-builder"></a>

 Using the Builder for change templates in Change Manager, a capability of AWS Systems Manager, you can configure the runbook workflow defined in your change template without having to use JSON or YAML syntax\.
-After you specify your options, the system converts your input into the YAML format that AWS Systems Manager can use to run runbook workflows\.
+After you specify your options, the system converts your input into the YAML format that Systems Manager can use to run runbook workflows\.

 **To create a change template using Builder**